overwolf/overwolf.github.io/docs/api/overwolf-games-events-rocket-league.md

 It's recommended to communicate errors and warnings to your users.
 You can check game event status [here](../status/all) or easily verify event status directly from your app [using our API](../topics/howto-check-events-status-from-app).

+<b>Importnat Note:</b> We are aware that since Rocket League became Free to Play there is a new Epic Games version of the game, however, our events currently are not 100% reliable on that version.
+Take into account that the events below are working for the Steam version of the game.
+We are working on adjusting the Epic version as well.

 ## `gep_internal`

 ### Info Updates